 - User interfaces (app’s front-end) is a part users can see and interact with;

-- Server-side (app’s back-end) is responsible for the connection and data exchange with servers, databases, third-party APIs, etc.
+- Server-side (app’s back-end) is responsible for the connection and data exchange with web servers, databases, third-party APIs, etc.

 To launch a high-quality web app, you need a strong team of several engineers, each of them skilled in the defined tech stack.
+If you lack the necessary expertise, consider web development outsourcing services.

 Web app’s front-end

 Take a look at Facebook from 2005 and now.
 Can you see the difference?
 As the years go by, the web world becomes better as web technologies become stronger.
+Understanding the latest trends in web design is the key to success in the web app development world.

 Web app’s back-end